 |2023||UC - Canberra, Bruce||Winter Term||30 May 2023||Internship||Ms Leah Hanley|

-Competency Based Occupational Standards for Speech Pathology (Entry Level) (2017) Speech Pathology Australia.
+Competency Based Occupational Standards for Speech Pathology (Entry Level) (2011).
+Speech Pathology Australia

 Professional Standards for Speech Pathologists in Australia (2020).
 Speech Pathology Australia

-Compass® Competency Assessment in Speech Pathology Assessment Resource Manual
+COMPASS® Competency Assessment in Speech Pathology Assessment Resource Manual (2017).
+Speech Pathology Australia

-Reflection with Compass® reflecting in relation to clinical learning.
+Reflection with COMPASS® Reflecting in relation to clinical learning.
+Speech Pathology Australia

 Submission of assessment items